 Adaptive Reuse/Conversion - The renovation and reuse of a pre-existing building that has not been used for residential purposes and creates additional affordable housing units.
-Adaptive Reuse/Conversion will be evaluated and reviewed as New Construction developments.
+Pre-existing buildings used as hotels or motels are eligible as Adaptive Reuse/Conversion.
+Adaptive Reuse/Conversion will be evaluated and reviewed as New Construction.